lsst-dm/ctrl_oods/doc/lsst.ctrl.oods/oods-yml.rst

 The "butlers" subsection allows multiple "butler"s, which is an artifact of when we ran multiple butler instances with one OODS.
 In practice, we have a one-to-one OODS to butler correspondence, and eventually the "butlers" section will be removed.

-Each "butler" section specifies: repoDirectory, instrument, collections, cleanCollections, scanInterval
+Each "butler" section specifies: repoDirectory, instrument, collections, cleanCollections, cleanInterval

 The "repoDirectory" is where the Butler repo exists.